 If you’re not sure if you get enough sleep, then you might like to take a few weeks or a month to track your sleep.

-You don’t need any special apps or electronics to do this but a simple page in your planner or bullet journal will do the trick.
+You don’t need any special apps or electronics to do this but a simple page in your planner or

 I have a cute printable sleep log you can use.
 It’s an easy and visual way of getting an overall idea of whether you’re sleeping enough or not and whether it might be a good idea to try to go to be earlier.